nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 -------------------------------------------------------------------------
 ```

-### 2.3 Listing all tasks: `list`
+### 2.3 Listing all your tasks: `list`
-Lists tasks in the tasklist.
+Lists tasks in your tasklist.

 **Format:** `list [--filter <argument>]`
-- `[--flag <argument>]` specifies the filter to be applied to the tasklist.
+- `[--flag <argument>]` specifies the filter to be applied to your tasklist.
   - Type of task: `[--type todo|deadline|event]`
   - Priority of the task: `[--priority high|medium|low]`
   - Recurrence of the task: `[--recur daily|weekly|monthly|yearly]`

 **Example (without filter):** `list`
-- List all tasks currently stored in the tasklist.
+- List all tasks currently stored in your tasklist.

 **Expected Outcome:**